At the Boys & Girls Club of Greater Shasta,

 Nationally, Boys & Girls Clubs of America has advocated the passage of the U.S. PROTECT Act, which improved background screening systems and access.
 The national organization has also partnered with the FBI, the National Center for Missing & Exploited Children and the Centers for Disease Control to contribute to the development of safety practices that benefit ALL youth-serving organizations.

-America’s young people deserve nothing less than our constant focus on their safety and our firm commitment to protect every child who is entrusted to our care at the Boys & Girls Club of the Siskiyous To learn more about our national safety policies and actions, please visit Boys & Girls Clubs of America’s Child Safety page, here.
+America’s young people deserve nothing less than our constant focus on their safety and our firm commitment to protect every child who is entrusted to our care at the Boys & Girls Club of Greater Shasta To learn more about our national safety policies and actions, please visit Boys & Girls Clubs of America’s Child Safety page, here.